Ken Rockwell VS Michael Reichmann

 A Google Fight with Luminous Landscape vs. Ken Rockwell yields 2,150,000 vs. 367,000 in favour of LL (Michael Reichmann).

-10. otto uberswengen Says:
+10. otto uberswengen says:

 When KR says Cameras & MP’s don’t matter he actually means that a good photographer will make a good picture with ANY camera.